Skip to main content

 Download the Welcome to King's App

 The Welcome to King’s App includes the Welcome Calendar for new students at King’s.
-This will show you what’s happening for the whole period of Welcome to King’s and allow you to book into events – both during the online week (11-15 September) and the on-campus week (18-22 September).
+This will show you what’s happening for the whole period of Welcome to King’s and allow you to book into events.
 You can download the Welcome to King’s App for free from an Appstore (e.g., Google or Apple) – though please check carefully when doing so because there are other Apps available with very similar names!

-Introductory work for the Term 1 psychology modules
+Introductory work for the Semester 1 psychology modules

-Start preparing for your degree right away!
-We have identified some reading and other activities which will introduce some of your Term 1 modules.
+You can start preparing for your degree right away!
+We have identified some reading and other activities, which will introduce some of your Semester 1 modules.
 There are details of this material below.
-This will take less than a day (e.g., they could be done over few evenings); please complete this work by Friday 22 September.
+This will take less than a day altogether (e.g., they could be done over few evenings); please complete this work by Monday 29 September.

 Check your King's email account regularly

 As part of being a student at King’s, you will have access to an enormous range of online resources that will open up many opportunities for learning.
-To help you make the most of these resources and opportunities, King’s have designed a Key Digital Skills programme.
+To help you make the most of these resources and opportunities, King’s have designed the Essential Digital Skills programme.
 You can self-register for this online course as soon as you have the K-number and password for your King's IT Account.
-Therefore, we recommend that you make a start on this course as soon as you can.
+We would strongly encourage you to complete Chapters 1 and 2 of the course (there are four in total), either just before Welcome Week or during the week itself.

 When do I start?

-The activities for your BSc degree programme start on Monday 18 September.
-We have planned a full induction programme, which will take place on Monday 18 September (afternoon) and Tuesday 19 September (all day).
+The activities for your BSc degree programme start on Monday 22 September 2025.
+We have planned an induction programme, which will take place on Monday 22 September and Thursday 25 September.
 You will meet your fellow students, lecturers and Personal Tutor; and we will have a range of activities designed to give you the skills and information that you need to get started on your psychology degree.

 feature_calendar